 - Urea breathe test may prevent patients with positive pylori serology (but no active infection) being unnecessarily treated with broad-spectrum antibiotics.
 C14 Urea breath test comes positive only in the patients who are actively infected with H.pylori.
 H.pylori serology cannot reliably distinguish between past or present infection.

 - Monitoring the efficacy of the treatment: The C14 Urea breath test is generally accepted as the non-invasive test of choice for determining whether or not eradication of pylori has been achieved.
 Even after successful treatment, serology may remain positive for six months or longer, so H.pylori serology will not reliably tell whether or not eradication of the organism has been achieved after the treatment.
 A C14 test may demonstrate eradication just 4-6 weeks post-treatment.

-Physician should provide appropriate information to patients prior to testing.
-This includes restrictions on medicine (you have to cease all forms of antibiotics including Bismuth, 12 weeks prior to the test, please consult with your GP/physician) and the requirement to fast (no food or water) for a minimum of four hours (recommended 6 hours) prior to testing.
+Physicians should provide appropriate information to patients prior to testing.
+This includes restrictions on medicine and the requirement to fast for a minimum of four hours (recommended 6 hours) prior to testing.